 Stability is one of the strong points of this sneaker.
 One of the best parts of the entire shoe is Salming’s TGS 62/75 principle.
 This means that the sole is designed so that 62% of the sneaker (the heel to the midfoot) offers stability up until the ballet line, which is a 75-degree line before the flexible forefoot.
 The middle layer of the upper, otherwise known as the Exo Skeleton, contains a high amount of stability.
 The Exo Skeleton has certain materials that are used to stabilize the foot in lateral movements.
 This layer also does a great job at relieving the pressure off the Metatarsophalangeal joints.

 The Salming Speed 3 running sneaker has a minimal heel-to-toe drop, measured at about 5 millimeters.
 The average trainer measures at about 10-13 millimeters, so this measurement clearly indicates that the Speed 3 is very low to the ground.
 If you’re used to sneakers with higher drops, your calves will likely experience consistent strain as you primarily use your midfoot to land and push off.

 • Breathable mesh upper

 • Quality stability

-The Salming Speed 3 is a great minimalist shoe that has the ability to last long miles while keeping the the feet cool and dry.
+The Salming Speed 3 is a great minimalist shoe that has the ability to last long miles while keeping the feet cool and dry.
 This sneaker can be great for a racing shoe, but also has characteristics that are best fit for a daily running shoe.
-Those who value breathability, stability, and comfort will be willing to invest in this sneaker and take it out for a spin.
+Those who value breathability, stability and comfort will be willing to invest in this sneaker and take it out for a spin.
 This flashy set of sneakers will keep the runner visible while they’re out on the road logging in a quality run.
 Being a big hit in European countries, there is a lot of potential for the Salming Speed 3 to make noise in the United States.
 With some subtle fixes here and there, the Salming Speed line can help runners feel light on their feet, dry, and ready to move at a fast pace!